Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 Food & Drink

-Q: What should I eat?
+Q: What should you eat?

 The chivito — Uruguay's national sandwich.
-Steak, ham, cheese, egg, lettuce, tomato, in a bun.
+Steak, ham, cheese, egg, lettuce, tomato, stacked in a bun.
 Every restaurant serves it. $15-18 at most places.

 Q: What's the local drink?